katelynburke/educationvsincarceration/README.md

 ## Education vs. Incarceration in the United States
+Utilizing the ETL procedure of extracting, transforming, and loading data

 ### Topic:
 Is there a correlation between the incarceration rate and academic achievement by state (USA) between the years of 2001-2016?